-Flávia Guerra is a senior researcher on the Transformative Urban Coalitions (TUC) project which is aimed at fostering systemic sustainability transformations in Latin American cities.
+Flávia Guerra is an Associate Academic Officer on the Transformative Urban Coalitions (TUC) project which is aimed at fostering systemic sustainability transformations in Latin American cities.
 She holds a PhD in Energy Law and Policy.

 In her research, Dr. Guerra currently focuses on developing and implementing methodologies and tools to drive socially just low-carbon urban pathways, with emphasis on transformative governance, new models of coalition building, catalytic actor constellations, project implementation and knowledge co-creation in the context of urban labs, and the role of film and art in inspiring new narratives of sustainable urban futures.